Colin Cole (officer of arms): Early life and education

 Colin Cole was born in Surrey on 16 May 1922, the elder son of Edward Cole, a prosperous staples manufacturer.
 The family descends from John Cole, a yeoman in the parish of Twickenham, Middlesex, in the mid-17th century.

-Cole was educated at Dulwich College (where his portrait stands in the stairwell to the Great Hall), Pembroke College, Cambridge, and Brasenose College, Oxford where he read Law.
+Cole was educated at Dulwich College (where his portrait stands in the stairwell to the Great Hall), Pembroke College, Cambridge, and Brasenose College, Oxford where he read law.
 During World War II he served as a captain in the Coldstream Guards.

 He was called to the bar at Inner Temple in 1949 and pursued a legal career before aspiring to be an officer of arms.

-In 1944 Colin Cole married Valerie Card.
+In 1944, Cole married Valerie Card.
 They had four sons and three daughters.